rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 #### Check it out

-We can finally bundle and start rails server.
+We can finally bundle and start the rails server.
-We should now be able to connect to the rails server in the container navigating to _localhost:3000_.
+We should now be able to connect to the service on _localhost:3000_.
 We can then stop the server and exit the container.

 If we run it again, with the same options as last time, _bundler_ should now use the gems from the volume when possible, completing the bundle in no time.

 #### A little verbose

-We just started adding options running the container, and the command _```docker run --rm -it -v $PWD:/app -v app-bundle:/usr/local/bundle -p 3000:3000 my-awesome-app bash```_ is already starting to become long, complicated and difficult to read.
+We just started adding options and the command _```docker run --rm -it -v $PWD:/app -v app-bundle:/usr/local/bundle -p 3000:3000 my-awesome-app bash```_ is already starting to become long, complicated and difficult to read.

-To overcome this, _docker-compose_ can be used to decide docker configuration in a file, instead of in the command.
+To overcome this, _docker-compose_ can be used to set docker configuration in a file, instead of the command.

 <hr/>